-Syracuse was the largest of Greek cities, perhaps the largest city in the Mediterranean.
+Syracuse was the largest of Greek citics, perhaps the largest city in the Mediterranean.
 Its only rival was Carthage, with which there was always war except for a short time after a serious defeat of either party.
 The other Greek cities in Sicily sided sometimes with Syracuse, sometimes with Carthage, according to the turns of party politics.
 In every city, the rich favoured oligarchy and the poor favoured democracy; when the partisans of democracy were victorious, their leader usually succeeded in making himself a tyrant.
 Many of the beaten party became exiles, and joined the armies of those cities in which their party was in power.
 But the bulk of the armed forces consisted of mercenaries, largely non-Hellenic.

-Agathocles3 was a man of humble origin, the son of a potter.
-Owing to his beauty he became the favourite of a rich Sycracusan named Demas, who left him all his money, and whose widow he married.
+Agathocles1 was a man of humble origin, the son

+1 What follows rests on the authority of Diodorus Siculus.
+Some modern authorities say that he was biased, and that Agathocles was an admirable ruler.
+But it is difficult to believe that Diodorus is not correct as to the main facts. of a potter.
+Owing to his beauty he became the favourite of a rich Syracusan named Demas, who left him all his money, and whose widow he married.
 Having distinguished himself in war, he was thought to be aspiring to the tyranny; he was accordingly exiled, and orders were given that he should be murdered on his journey.
 But he, having foreseen this, changed clothes with a poor man, who was murdered in error by the hired assassins.
-He then raised an army in the interior of Sicily, which so terrified the Sycracusans that they made a treaty with him: he was readmitted, and swore in the temple of Ceres that he would do nothing to the prejudice of the democracy.
+He then raised an army in the interior of Sicily, which so terrified the Syracusans that they made a treaty with him: he was readmitted, and swore in the temple of Ceres that he would do nothing to the prejudice of the democracy.